softwaremill/akka-http-session/READMEv2.md

 ## What is a session?

-Session data typically contains the id or username of the logged in user.
+Session data typically contains at least the id or username of the logged in user.
 This id must be secured so that a session cannot be "stolen" or forged easily.

 Sessions can be stored on the server, either in-memory or in a database, with the session id sent to the client, or entirely on the client in a serialized format.
-The former approach requires sticky sessions or additional shared storage, while using the latter (which is supported by this library) sessions can be easily deserialized on the server.
+The former approach requires sticky sessions or additional shared storage, while using the latter (which is supported by this library) sessions can be easily deserialized on any server.

-A session is a string token which is sent to the client and should be sent back to the server on every request, to verify that the user has the necessary permissions to execute a given action.
+A session is a string token which is sent to the client and should be sent back to the server on every request.

 To prevent forging, serialized session data is **signed** using a server secret.
 The signature is appended to the session data that is sent to the client, and verified when the session token is received back.

 ## `akka-http-session` features

-* client-side sessions
+* type-safe client-side sessions
 * sessions can be encrypted
 * sessions contain an expiry date
 * cookie or custom header transport